by MU Instructional Designers

 Make infographic projects meaningful/authentic.

 Make sure this assignment clearly connects to a course objective.
-If it is a learning goal that supports an objective, make the connection clear.
 Avoid using technology because it’s cool if it doesn’t support your learning objectives.

 Provide opportunities for student voice and choice.